 People click on negative articles

 Finally, researchers have identified a psychological phenomenon known as negativity bias.
 This phenomenon drives many people to fixate on negative news stories to protect themselves from risk.
 Because people are often compelled to seek out unfavorable information, negative news articles often get more clicks than positive content.
 Over time, Google may begin to favor the search results that earn more clicks by ranking them higher.

 Remember, Google doesn’t care if content is good or bad.
 It’s simply trying to help people find what they are looking for, for better or for worse.

-Value of removing articles from Google
+Why remove news articles from Google

 Corporate Reputation Statistics